ngnam/sod/Readme.md

 * See: [Release log](/RELEASE.MD)

+## You can clear the build cache for an app using the following commands:

+	`$ heroku plugins:install heroku-repo`
+	`$ heroku repo:purge_cache -a appname`

 # Donate
 If you find this project useful — or just feeling generous, consider buying me a beer or a coffee.
 Cheers! :beers: :coffee:
 |               |               |